joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/07/24/us/lake-tahoe-boat-victims.html

 **Trump signs executive order aimed at addressing issues in college sports**\
-`Among items in executive order are a ban on third-party, pay-for-play payments`\
+`Among items in the order are a ban on third-party, pay-for-play payments`\
 https://nytimes.com/athletic/6514072/2025/07/24/trump-executive-order-college-sports-student-athletes/

 **Alina Habba Is Set to Become Acting U.S. Attorney in New Jersey**\